pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **How do you serve a page with content in multiple languages?**

+Use i18n framework.

 **What kind of things must you be wary of when design or developing for multilingual sites?**

 **What are `data-` attributes good for?**

+The W3C specification for data-attributes states that:

+Custom data attributes are intended to store custom data private to the page or application, for which there are no more appropriate attributes or elements.
+Custom data- attributes are a great way to simplify the storage of application data in your web pages.

 **Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?**

+1. more semantic text markup
+1. new form elements
+1. video and audio
+1. new javascript API
+1. canvas and SVG
+1. new communication API
+1. geolocation API
+1. web worker API
+1. new data storage

 **Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.**

+Now there are such way to keep data on front-end side.

+1. HTML5 local Storage
+1. HTML5 session storage
+1. HTML5 web database
+1. Cookies
+2.
+localStorage - stores data with no expiration date sessionStorage - stores data for one session

+HTML5 web storage = generic umbrella term for the new client-side data storage options:

+1. Web Storage is more secure and faster.
+The data is not included with every server request, but used ONLY when asked for.
+It is also possible to store large amounts of data, without affecting the website's performance.
+1. Local Storage = persistant and scoped to the domain(store data with no expiration date).
+At the moment two flavors are usually mentioned:
+'default' = stores things in name/value pairs
+Web SQL (aka Web Database) = uses a SQL database
+1. Session Storage = non persistent and scoped only to the current window(stores data for one session)

+Cookies = the old school way of doing all of the above.
+Stores name/value pairs per domain.

 **Describe the difference between `<script>`, `<script async>` and `<script defer>`.**

 **Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?**

+It's a good idea because when we put our js script tag to the end of <body> tag, browser dont't wait while js file will be loaded.
+Browser can render page without it.
+But we should place <link> tag inside <head> because in this case browser will not be render page before styles will be full loaded.

 **What is progressive rendering?**

 **Have you used different HTML templating languages before?**

+Slim, Skim, PHP templating.

 #### CSS Questions: